eyamga/CODA19-Phenotyper/readme.md

 - As described

 #### 5. Markdown folder
-- Runs entire project and modified script and outputs sharable html fule
+- Runs entire project and modified script and outputs sharable html file